Wollivan/puck/README.md

 - A **puck**
 - A table

-If you have a 3D printer, you can get the <a href="./puck/puck.stl" download>offical puck here</a>.
+If you have a 3D printer, you can download the [offical Puck™ puck here](./puck/puck.stl).

-If you have Pucket&trade;, then the pucks are a similar size.
+If you have Pucket™, then the pucks are a similar (the exact same) size.

 Failing that, just cut a 13mm piece of a 35mm dowel.